taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 ### Software Engineering

-- Software Engineering (10th, 2015) by Ian Sommerville
+- **Software Engineering** (10th, 2015) by Ian Sommerville
+- **Software Engineering at Google: Lessons Learned from Programming Over Time** (2020) by Titus Winters, Tom Manshreck, Hyrum Wright
+- **Managing Humans: Biting and Humorous Tales of a Software Engineering Manager** by Michael Lopp
+- Software Engineering: A Practitioner's Approach by Roger S. Pressman
+- The Essentials of Modern Software Engineering by Ivar Jacobson, Harold "Bud" Lawson, Pan-Wei Ng, Paul E. McMahon, Michael Goedicke
 - The Essence of Software Engineering by Volker Gruhn and Rüdiger Striemer
-- Software Engineering at Google: Lessons Learned from Programming Over Time (2020) by Titus Winters, Tom Manshreck, Hyrum Wright

-UML

-- UML distilled by Martin Fowler
-- Applying UML and Patterns: An Introduction to Object-Oriented Analysis and Design and Iterative Development by Craig Larman
+- Become an Effective Software Engineering Manager: How to Be the Leader Your Development Team Needs by Dr. Stanier, James

 ### Team & Agile